 Pupils can only be recorded as attending an off-site activity if it is approved by the school, of an educational nature and supervised by someone authorised by the school.
 Ultimately, school are responsible for the safeguarding and welfare of pupils taking part in an off-site educational activity so it would be reasonable to expect that the school would only authorise someone who was answerable to the school to supervise an activity.
 Such activities include:

-- Dual registered at another school
+- Attending a place other than the school

-- Participating in a supervised sporting activity
+- · Participating in a supervised sporting activity

 - Educational visit or trip

 - Work experience.